igoltz/babelium-zf2/README.md

 ### One time execution - migration from old Moodle API

 Once exercises are uploaded in Babelium this command converts them to mp4.
-**Note:** Older API versions removed uploaded files after successfull conversion to flv.
+**Note:** Older babelium versions did not store references to the original uploaded files and deleted them after conversion.
 Thus they need to be resubmitted via additional migration tool.
-TODO: describe tool an push it
+This process is described here: [fixRAWmedia](tools/fixRAWmedia.md)

 ```bash
 /commands babelium:convert:videos